Sea Country

 – Sea Country Indigenous Protection Area

-In 2022, GLaWAC signed an agreement with the Federal Government to start the process of establishing a Sea Country Indigenous Protection Area (IPA) from Nanjet, east of Wilsons Promontory, to Mallacoota, on the Vic/NSW Border.
+GLaWAC has signed an agreement with the Federal Government to start the process of establishing a Sea Country Indigenous Protection Area (IPA) from Nanjet, east of Wilsons Promontory, to Mallacoota, on the Vic/NSW Border.

 The first step in the IPA process is engagement with any families or clans who may have an interest in the draft coastal area identified.